xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 `cd automatic`

 ## Step 24:
-You can now use Vlad's fork.
+You can now use VLAD's fork.
 You can run `webui.sh` and it will automatically activate the venv for you.

 Run this command:
 `./webui.sh`